sib-swiss/single-cell-training/docs/day1/introduction_scrnaseq.md

 ??? done "Answer"
     Not really.
 First of all there is a warning: `Fraction of RNA read bases with Q-score >= 30 is low`.
 This means that there is a low base quality of the reads.
 A low base quality gives results in more sequencing error and therefore possibly lower performance while mapping the reads to genes.
 However, a Q-score of 30 still represents 99.9% accuracy.

     What should worry us more is the **number of reads per cell** (363) and the **sequencing saturation** (7.9%).
-In most cases you should aim for 30.000 - 50.000 reads per cell, and a sequencing saturation >~70% (depending on the application).
+In most cases you should aim for 30.000 - 50.000 reads per cell (depending on the application).
 We therefore don't have enough reads per cell.
 However, as you might remember, this was a subset of reads (1 million) mapped against chromosome 21 & 22, while the original dataset contains 210,987,037 reads.
 You can check out the original report at `course_data/count_matrices/ETV6-RUNX1_1/outs/web_summary.html`.

     For more info on sequencing saturation, have a look [here]( https://kb.10xgenomics.com/hc/en-us/articles/115002474263-How-much-sequencing-saturation-should-I-aim-for-).